-OUEST - LUXEXPO VIA CENTRAL STATION LINE This line will pass through new neighbourhoods in Hollerich and Kirchberg, serving five interchange hubs.
+OUEST - LUXEXPO VIA CENTRAL STATION LINE

+This line will pass through new neighbourhoods in Hollerich and Kirchberg, serving five interchange hubs.

-BOUILLON - LUXEXPO VIA Reorganisation of the road network between the Strassen and Helfent interchange hub with P+R to the west of Luxembourg City.
-This tram line will connect the Ouest and CHL interchange hubs as well as the new Stade neighbourhood with the city centre and Kirchberg. motorway
+BOUILLON - LUXEXPO VIA CHL LINE Reorganisation of the road network between the Strassen and Helfent motorway interchanges will offer an opportunity to set up a multimodal interchange hub with P+R to the west of Luxembourg City.
+This tram line will connect the Ouest and CHL interchange hubs as well as the new Stade neighbourhood with the city centre and Kirchberg.